-My brief notes on the Psycho-themed documentary, screening at the Fantasia International Film Festival.
-A fuller review will follow when it’s released.
+My notes on the Psycho-themed documentary, screening at the Fantasia International Film Festival.

 Alexandre O. Phillippe is cornering a market for feature-length genre study documentaries which aspire to be a great deal more than jumped-up DVD extras – he’s also upping his game from mainstream cult stuff like Star Trek (Earthlings: Ugly Bags of Mostly Water) and Star Wars (The People vs George Lucas) or even zombie movies (Doc of the Dead) by tackling not only a stone classic of cinema (Psycho) that’s been raked over by more critics and fans than anything else in the horror field but narrow-focusing to one single scene in it, the murder in the shower of Marion Crane (Janet Leigh) by Norman Bates (Anthony Perkins).